MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 - A Shopify account.
 - A Shopify online store.

-Learn more about how to create Shopify trials and recomended settings at [Walkthrough: Setting Up and Using Shopify Connector](walkthrough-setting-up-and-using-shopify.md#preparation).
+Learn more about how to create Shopify trials and recommended settings at [Walkthrough: Setting Up and Using Shopify Connector](walkthrough-setting-up-and-using-shopify.md#preparation).

 ## Prerequisites for Business Central